 BABIP begins as a pitching statistic, measuring how many ball in play against a certain pitcher go for hits.
 This statistic is largely influenced by the defense behind the pitcher, the luck of the ball as it was struck, and changes in talent level across a season.
 BABIP is also transitive.
 If you are counting the number of balls put in play against a pitcher, you can count the number of balls put in play per batter.
 This is where the Rays have struggled.

-The conversation on Gimenez reminded me of an e-mail chain the DRaysBay writing staff had the day David Price won the Cy Young Award, which focused on comparing the Rays offensive performance in 2012 against the rest of the league, which I documented in this spreadsheet at the beginning of the offseason.
+The conversation on Gimenez reminded me of an e-mail chain the DRaysBay writing staff had the day David Price won the Cy Young Award, which focused on comparing the Rays offensive performance in 2012 against the rest of the league, which I documented in a spreadsheet at the beginning of the offseason...

 This google doc compiles a few key statistical categories for MLB offenses, as well as the pitch selection used against those teams.
 In the spreadsheet I've added some color coding, where Red/Yellow denotes a low score and light/dark Green denotes a high score, but the colors are not meant to indicate "good" or "bad".

 Using the sheet, we can see that the Rays had horrible numbers for BABIP, flyballs (FB%), and especially in-field flyballs (IFFB%), three statistics that appear to be interrelated.
 Jeff Zimmerman made this observation earlier in the off-season for an article on Fangraphs, where he noted that tendencies toward in-field fly balls can be correlated to BABIP.

 My first suspicion was that the Rays experienced an increased IFFB% due to an increased use of cutters, hence the inclusion of pitch selection.
 The Rays were on the high end of cutters faced, but there did not appear to be a league wide correlation between certain pitches and IFFB%.